chhorisberger/M5StackMenuSystem/README.md

 The first argument "BtnASlot" determines which of the three buttons the soft key should be displayed (BtnASlot, BtnDSlot or BtnCSlot).

 The second argument "Foo" determines the text displayed in the soft key.
 Be aware that currently only about 3-4 character actually fit in the softkey with default font size set.

+### Customize Menu Appearance

+The appearance of the menu can be customized up to some degree (colors, font size, etc.)
+The example sketch [CustomizedMenu.ino](https://github.com/chhorisberger/M5StackMenuSystem/blob/main/examples/CustomizedMenu/CustomizedMenu.ino) will show you the different possiblities to customize the appearance of the menu